 Perry turned in one of the best seasons for any reliever in the Chiefs 32 year history.
 In 28 games he went 4-0 with a 2.20 ERA covering 49 innings of work.
 Perry saved three games, earned five holds and finished off eight contests.
 He struck out 80 batters while walking just 15 over his 49 innings.
 The numbers lead to a 0.90 WHIP, a 14.7 K/9IP ratio and a .165 opponents average against.

-As for the Midwest League, Perry leaves the Chiefs ranking 2nd in the league in reliever K/9IP, 4th in reliever opponents average against and fourth in relievers WHIP.
+At the time of his promotion on July 6, Perry ranked 2nd in the league in reliever K/9IP, 4th in reliever opponents average against and fourth in relievers WHIP.

 If you sort the 32 year Chiefs history by pitchers who threw at least 49 innings (Perry’s total) you’ll get 302 names.
 There are 70 who like Perry, pitched only in relief.
 Of those 302, Perry is #1 in strikeouts per 9 innings and his 14.7 number beats the previous high by one full strikeout.
 Ben Julianel posted a 13.7 number in 2003 over 51 2/3 innings.